-The Historic Preservation Program is a joint effort of Nicollet County and the Historic Preservation Commission (HPC) to honor property owners who maintain the historical character of their building, area, structure, land, district, or object.
+The Historic Preservation Program (PDF) is a joint effort of Nicollet County and the Historic Preservation Commission (HPC) to honor property owners who maintain the historical character of their building, area, structure, land, district, or object.
 The purpose of the program is to:

 - Foster pride in the legacy of beauty and achievements of the past.

 - Promote the educational, cultural, economic and general welfare of the public through the recognition, enhancement, and perpetuation of sites and areas of historical and cultural significance.

 - Promote the use of sites and areas of historic and cultural significance as places for education, pleasure, and welfare of the people of the county.